kyeah/undercov/README.md

 A Chrome extension to overlay code coverage reports from arbitrary HTTPS sources onto Github projects.

-This allows individuals and organizations to:
+This allows individuals and organizations to retrieve and overlay reports from:
-- [x] Retrieve and overlay private reports through custom authentication mechanisms, without having to upload files or grant access to third parties.
+- [x] private servers through user-authentication mechanisms, without having to upload files or grant access to third parties.
-- [x] Retrieve and overlay reports from local filesystems.
+- [x] local filesystems.
-- [ ] Retrieve and overlay reports from available third parties, such as codecov and coveralls.
+- [ ] available third parties, such as codecov and coveralls.

 ## Features

-- [x] View line coverage on pull request file diffs
+- View line coverage on pull request file diffs
-- [x] View Line coverage when browsing files
+- View Line coverage when browsing files
-- [x] View per-file coverage percentages when browsing the filetree
+- View per-file coverage percentages when browsing the filetree
-- [x] Configure data sources for coverage files
+- Configure data sources for coverage files
-- [x] Auto-authenticate when an auth URL is provided
+- Auto-authenticate when an auth URL is provided
-- [x] Link to full coverage file pages when an HTML report lives at the same domain
+- Link to full coverage file pages when an HTML report lives at the same domain
-- [x] Auto-configure a repository using a root JSON config file
+- Auto-configure a repository using a root JSON config file

-TODO: pics

 ## Data Format Support